Skip to Main Content

 Methodology

-To determine the best student loans for community college, Credible collected more than 1,000 points of data on two dozen companies and evaluated them on several different categories: repayment options, eligibility, interest rates, loan terms, and customer support.
-We assigned a score out of five stars to each lender based on our findings.
-Below are the weightings assigned to the general categories for the best student loan companies - which comprise individual criteria that are also weighted.
+To determine the best community college student loan lenders, Credible collected more than 1,000 points of data on two dozen companies and evaluated them on several different categories: repayment options, eligibility, interest rates, loan terms, and customer support.
+Based on our findings, we assigned a score out of five stars to each lender.
+Below are the weightings assigned to the general categories for the best student loan companies — which comprise individual criteria that are also weighted.

 • Repayment options: 30%